Tokyo organizers, government take offensive on virus threat - WHIZ News

 “Our basic thoughts are that we will go ahead with the Olympic and Paralympic Games as scheduled,” Muto said, speaking in Japanese.
 “For the time being, the situation of the coronavirus infection is, admittedly, difficult to predict, but we will take measures such that we’ll have a safe Olympic and Paralympic Games.”

 The viral outbreak that began in China has infected more than 80,000 people and killed more than 2,700 globally.
 China has reported 2,715 deaths among 78,064 cases on the mainland.
-Five deaths in Japan have been attributed to the virus and the COVID-19 illness it causes.
+Five deaths in Japan have been attributed to the virus.

 Pound has been a member of the IOC since 1978, serving two terms as vice president, and was the founding president of the World Anti-Doping Agency.
 He has served 13 years longer than IOC president Thomas Bach.
 He also represented Canada as a swimmer at the Olympics.